wesleycamargo/azure-docs.pt-br/articles/active-directory-b2c/active-directory-b2c-devquickstarts-graph-dotnet.md

 Content-Length: 338

 {
-	// These properties are all required for creating consumer users.
+	// All of these properties are required to create consumer users.

 	"accountEnabled": true,
-	"alternativeSignInNamesInfo": [             // controls what identifier the user uses to sign into their account {
+	"alternativeSignInNamesInfo": [             // controls which identifier the user uses to sign in to the account {
 			"type": "emailAddress",             // can be 'emailAddress' or 'userName' "value": "joeconsumer@gmail.com"
 		}
 	],
-	"creationType": "NameCoexistence",          // always set to 'NameCoexistence' "displayName": "Joe Consumer",				// a value that can be used for diplaying to the end-user "mailNickname": "joec",						// a mail alias for the user "passwordProfile": {
+	"creationType": "NameCoexistence",          // always set to 'NameCoexistence' "displayName": "Joe Consumer",				// a value that can be used for displaying to the end user "mailNickname": "joec",						// an email alias for the user "passwordProfile": {
 		"password": "P@ssword!",
 		"forceChangePasswordNextLogin": false   // always set to false